 But BYU deciding to dismiss Brandon Davies (starting forward and one of the best players in its basketball program) for having premarital sex with girlfriend Danica Mendivil should be considered a refreshing decision, albeit a painful one.

-It’s refreshing, yet misunderstood, because most of us – present company included – couldn’t live without these so-called vices for 12 hours, let alone an entire tenure in college.
+It’s refreshing, yet misunderstood.
+That’s because most of us – present company included – couldn’t live without these so-called vices for 12 hours, let alone an entire college tenure.

 In fact, reading the BYU Honor Code makes me feel like the Charlie Sheen of sportswriting.

 College sports of today are a spreading firestorm of recruiting violations, accusations and cheating.
-In cases where players, coaches, or programs get caught, the results aren’t always what are truly deserved – and that even includes when the NCAA gets involved.
+In cases where players, coaches, or programs get caught, the results aren’t always what are truly deserved.
+That even includes situations with NCAA involvement.

 Recent stories that come to mind range from USC football, to Ohio State football, to the Cam Newton saga at Auburn.
 Even the Oregon Ducks are being probed, according to recent reports.